VishruthR/FA2025-CS511-MP2-hnsw/answers.md

 - [ ] Write up rest of answers
 - [ ] Clean up graphs (have annotations appear on opposite side of point alternating fashion)

-### Notes

-used Docker container to run microsoft's diskann

 ## HNSW vs. LSH

 efSearch decreases QPS dramatically while offering modest gains in recall.
 In particular, adjusting efSearch from 10 to 200 leads to about a 30x decrease in QPS but a 0.15 increase in recall.